Key Takeaways

 Leading indicators (predict future success)

 - Governance awareness score (pulse survey): Do people know the policies exist?
 Target: >80% awareness by Day 90.
-If fewer than half your organization can name your AI governance policy, you do not have a governance program — you have a document.
+If fewer than half your organization can name your AI governance policy, what you have is a document, not a governance program.

 - Training completion by role tier: Has each tier completed appropriate training?
 Target: >90% all-staff, >80% managers, >70% technical teams by Day 100.
-But training completion rates are vanity metrics — measure behavioral change, not certificates.
+But completion rates alone are a vanity metric.
+Measure behavioral change, not certificates.

 - Shadow AI discovery rate: Are unauthorized tools being found and addressed?
 Target: declining trend after Day 30.
-A rising discovery rate after Day 60 means your governance is not reducing shadow AI — it is just finding more of it.
+A rising discovery rate after Day 60 means your governance is finding more shadow AI, not reducing it.

 Lagging indicators (confirm past success)